← Francisco Cascalheira

 fig. 2 — the application state machine, as deployed.
 Each transition is timestamped; selections expire.

-What broke, and what held.
+What held.

 4.1Create the account last